adam-rumpf/Computational-Probability-and-Statistics/docs/19-Hypothesis-Testing.md

 ```

-Notice that this data is not `tidy`, for example does each row represent a single observations?
-Let's clean up, `tidy`, our data.
+Notice that this data may not be `tidy`, what does each row represent and is it a single observations?
+We don't know how the data was obtained, but if each row is a different friend who watches one basic and one premium channel, then it is possible this data is `tidy`.
+We want each observation to be a single show, wo let's clean up, `tidy`, our data.
 Remember to ask yourself "What do I want `R` to do?" and "What does it need to do this?"
 We want one column that specifies the channel type and the other to specify length.

 We need `R` to put, *pivot*, the data into a longer form.
 We need the function `pivot_longer()`.
 For more information type `vignette("pivot")` at the command prompt in `R`.